matplotlib/sampledoc/ipython_directive.rst

    for this document (see :ref:`ipython_literal`) because otherwise you will see only the rendered output and not the code that generated it.
-Excepting the example above, we will not in general be showing the literal ReST in this document that generates the rendered output.
+Excepting the example above, we will not in general be showing the literal reST in this document that generates the rendered output.